Terrell-Jefferson/Using-Linux-to-Manage-File-Permissions/README.md

 ---

-## TASK 1: Check File and Directory Details
+## Task 1: Check File and Directory Details
 I started by examining the permissions of all files and folders inside the `projects` directory.

 <img width="870" height="698" alt="Check File and Directory Details" src="https://github.com/user-attachments/assets/0b18d321-5022-4c0e-b9a6-6c4a3a3bcb8b" />